The Family Birthplace at Stephens Memorial Hospital

 Join a group of expectant parents as they have fun learning about the labor and delivery experience at Stephens Memorial Hospital’s Preparing for Birth Class.
 Expectant moms will explore how to relax and allow themselves to flow with their labor through breathing and relaxation techniques.
 Their coach will learn how they can assist mom through the process of labor and share in the joy of birth.
 Information on making a birth plan, comfort measures, stages of labor, and cesarean delivery are all explored.
 A question and answer session is always part of the class.

-For more information on upcoming classes please call 207-744-6151 or to register for an upcoming session please click here.
+For more information on upcoming classes please call 207-744-6151 or register online for an upcoming Preparing for Birth Class.

 The Family Birthplace at Stephens Memorial Hospital offers Breastfeeding education and support for new mothers.
 Learn skills for successful breastfeeding.
 This class will help make you aware of the support services available to breastfeeding mothers.

 Classes are held monthly and there is no fee for this class.
-For more information on upcoming classes please call 207-744-6151 or to register for an upcoming session click here.
+For more information on upcoming classes please call 207-744-6151 or register online for an upcoming breastfeeding class.

 The Family Birthplace at Stephens Memorial Hospital offers Infant CPR classes.
 These classes are helpful to both new and experienced parents.
 Learn the skills to do CPR and choking rescue on an infant up to the age of one year.
 This is a hands-on experience with manikins where you'll have an opportunity to practices these skills.
 Come have fun and learn a valuable life-long tool.